mrYakamoto/simple-benchmarking-with-blocks/README.md

 ```
 *Figure 1*.
 Defining and calling a method that executes a block.

 In Figure 1, we define and then call a `calculate` method.
 When we call the method, we pass in a block.
 The first time we call the method, we pass in the block `{ 2 + 2 }`.
 The second time, we pass the block `{ 3 * 4 }`.
 The blocks represent pieces of code that we want the method to execute.
-Within the method, we use the `yield` keyword to call for the code in the block to be executed.
+Within the method, we [use the `yield` keyword][yield explanation] to call for the code in the block to be executed.

 ### Syntax of Working with Blocks